Daniel-Mietchen/learning2code/100days/rules.md

 This file assists in defining my rules for my 100 day challenge in 2020.
 It is a draft.

 # Rules
-''For the moment, order has no meaning.
-I expect this to change at some point.''
+*For the moment, order has no meaning.
+I expect this to change at some point.*
 * The challenge starts on 21 September 2020.
 * The challenge lasts 100days.
 * Time zone is "Anywhere on Earth".